SocAIty/media-toolkit/Readme.md

 # could be a path, base64, bytesio, file_handle, numpy array ...
 arbitrary_data = "...."
-# Instantiate a multimodal file
+# Instantiate an image file
 new_file = ImageFile().from_any(arbitrary_data)
 ```